Common Cause is a network of people working to help rebalance cultural values to create a more equitable, sustainable

 Many of the organisations represented at our initial meeting came together to support the publication, in 2010, of Common Cause: The Case for Working with our Cultural Values.
 This report was also written by Tom Crompton, through a process overseen by a steering group of senior communications and campaign staff, called the Common Cause Working Group.
 Members of this group were drawn from the organisations that went on to publish this report.
 Early on in drafting this report, we recognised that the types of challenge we were examining – and the responses that we were highlighting – were applicable to a very wide range of third sector concerns.
 We saw that this raised the possibility of working with a diversity of organisations to develop this agenda further.

 The debate that Common Cause catalysed grew rapidly, and WWF-UK supported the Public Interest Research Centre (PIRC) to produce a shorter, more accessible version of the report (The Common Cause Handbook), a practical workshop and online resources (including this website).
 WWF-UK subsequently supported PIRC to develop a second edition of the Handbook, which is currently in production.

 Between us, we have now held workshops for several thousand people from a variety of sectors and countries and have published other related reports, many of which you will find on this website.
 A great number of individuals and organisations have since stepped forward to take ownership of some part of this discussion and help drive it forward.

 WWF-UK have committed to supporting the launch of a new organisation, The Common Cause Foundation.
-Oliver Smith and Tom Crompton will be leaving WWF-UK to lead this organisation.
-The Foundation has already embarked on preliminary research and outreach work, and will be launching with programmes in the UK, US and China in the coming months.
+Oliver Smith and Tom Crompton have left WWF-UK to lead this organisation.
+The Foundation has already embarked on preliminary research and outreach work, and will be launching with programmes in the coming months.